zion-sati/EffinDOM/README.md

 `npm run build` bootstraps Skia if needed, type-checks, builds and stages the runtime assets, and validates npm packability with a dry run.

 `npm run publish:local` creates an unpacked package under `published/<package-name>-<version>/` and writes the matching tarball into `published/`.

+If your npm account does not own the default `@effindomv2/runtime` scope, set `EFFINDOM_PACKAGE_NAME` to a scope you control before running `npm run publish:local` or `npm run publish:npm`.

 ## Publishing